Coffin Club

-The Coffin Club, formerly Lovecraft Bar, is a horror-themed, LGBT-friendly bar in Portland, Oregon.
+The Coffin Club, formerly Lovecraft Bar, is a horror-themed, LGBTQ-friendly bar in Portland, Oregon, United States.

 Description and history

 Lovecraft Bar, named after H. P. Lovecraft, opened on January 1, 2011.
-The horror-themed bar often hosts LGBT events and has been described as the city's "best known goth nightclub".
+The horror-themed bar often hosts LGBTQ events and has been described as the city's "best known goth nightclub".
 In 2017, Food & Wine said the bar is "decorated as such with skulls, tentacles, a coffin, and, of course, images of pulp horror master, H.P.
 Lovecraft.
 Expect burlesque shows, tarot readings, horror movie nights, lots of goth and new wave music and plenty of fog."